rupeshshewalkar/scripting/sort-linux-command.md

 	sort: cars.txt:3: disorder: BMW

 Note : If there is no output then the file is considered to be already sorted

+**19. Write result of sort in a file**

+The output of sort command can be written to a file by using -o option.
+Here is how it's done :

+    $ sort -o sort.txt
+        4
+        9
+        2
+        8
+        1

+Now let's check the file :

+	$ cat sort.txt
+      1
+      2
+      4
+      8
+      9

+So we see that the output was actually written to the file whose name was supplied as input to sort through -o option.